WhySyntax/WebDevProjects/Demo_Web_App/README.md

 Adding onto what I did with week 1, I'm going ot design how articles would look like on the site, with some inspiration from wikipedia and other similar sites.
 ![img](completed_article_layout.png)
 Similar to other wikis, there will be a box to the side that has basic information about the article contents, with the main summary at the top along with a table of contents.
+# Weeks 3 & 4
+Finally going to add a top-nav, I didn't initally realize, but during week 2, I added a handful of features that were supposed to be for these weeks